BohdanPetryshyn/openapi-completion-benchmark/README.md

 # OpenAPI Completion Benchmark

-This repository contains the code and data for the paper "Optimizing Large Language Models for OpenAPI Completion: A Comparative Analysis of Code Llama and GitHub Copilot" by [Bohdan Petryshyn](https://www.linkedin.com/in/bpetryshyn/) and [Mantas Lukoševičius](https://www.linkedin.com/in/lukosevicius/).
+This repository contains the code and data for the paper "Optimizing Large Language Models for OpenAPI Code Completion" by [Bohdan Petryshyn](https://orcid.org/0009-0003-4030-4842) and [Mantas Lukoševičius](https://orcid.org/0000-0001-7963-285X).

 ## Abstract

 Recent advancements in Large Language Models (LLMs) and their utilization in code generation tasks have significantly reshaped the field of software development.
-Despite their remarkable efficacy in mainstream programming languages, their performance lags when applied to less ubiquitous tasks such as OpenAPI definitions.
-This study evaluates the OpenAPI completion performance of GitHub Copilot, a prevalent commercial code completion tool, and proposes an alternative solution leveraging Meta's open-source model Code Llama.
-An OpenAPI completion benchmark proposed in this research is used to evaluate the performance of both solutions.
-Through a series of over thirty experiments, the impact of various factors and prompt-engineering techniques on the Code Llama model's performance is analyzed.
-The suggested solution surpasses GitHub Copilot in accurate OpenAPI completion generation by 34\%, despite utilizing a model with 25 times fewer parameters.
+Despite the remarkable efficacy of code completion solutions in mainstream programming languages, their performance lags when applied to less ubiquitous formats such as OpenAPI definitions.
+This study evaluates the OpenAPI completion performance of GitHub Copilot, a prevalent commercial code completion tool, and proposes a set of task-specific optimizations leveraging Meta's open-source model Code Llama.
+A semantics-aware OpenAPI completion benchmark proposed in this research is used to perform a series of experiments through which the impact of various prompt-engineering and fine-tuning techniques on the Code Llama model's performance is analyzed.
+The fine-tuned Code Llama model reaches a peak correctness improvement of 55.2% over GitHub Copilot despite utilizing 25 times fewer parameters than the commercial solution's underlying Codex model.
+Additionally, this research proposes an enhancement to a widely used code infilling training technique, addressing the issue of underperformance when the model is prompted with context sizes smaller than those used during training.

 ## Dataset